This post was created by adventure contributor, Whitney Matthews

 6. Tips On Peeing In The Outdoors

-Hygienic bathroom habits in the backcountry are important for cleanliness, but also preventing uncomfortable situations like rashes or infections.
+Camping hygiene habits for peeing in the backcountry are important for overall cleanliness, but also for preventing uncomfortable situations like rashes or infections.

 If you decide to use toilet paper or wet wipes, be sure you bring your DIY toss bag (like mentioned above) to pack it out!
 For wiping, you can alternatively use a bandana (and dry it out by attaching it to the outside of your backpack) or a reusable Kula cloth.

 No tools?
 No problem!
 Use a smooth rock, or local leaves to get dry (Just make sure you know what kind of leaves they are!).

 Peeing in an alpine environment?
 Watch out for mountain goats!
 These pesky creatures love the salt content in your pee, and they will rush over to dig up the area as soon as you leave.
 To help prevent them from ruining this fragile landscape, pee on a rock!